 You can only pay into a LISA up to the age of 50.
 Your funds must be kept in the LISA for at least 12 months after your initial deposit, or you will incur the 25% withdrawal charge.

-Cash LISAs versus Stocks & Shares LISAs?
+Cash LISAs vs Stocks & Shares LISAs

-A Cash Lifetime ISA specifically facilitates savers putting away cash for the long term and collecting interest on the balance.
+A cash Lifetime ISA specifically facilitates savers putting away cash for the long term and collecting interest on the balance.
 They are offered as products by a wide range of banks and investment platforms.

-This is opposed to a Stocks & Shares LISA, where the money is intended to be invested in the stock market, either by the saver or a third-party investment manager.
+This is opposed to a stocks & shares LISA, where the money is intended to be invested in the stock market, either by the saver or a third-party investment manager.
 Cash savings are usually subject to a low risk of losses – depending on the rate of inflation against interest rates, as well as the relative strength of the currency in question – while stocks generally offer the potential for higher returns and a greater risk of losses.

 Cash LISAs do not usually carry an annual fee from the provider.
 This is another difference with Stocks & Shares LISAs, which usually do.